shekibobo/astro-subframe-organizer/README.md

 Organize Astrophotography Data
 ===============

-This is a Ruby gem to help organize astrophotography data into folders using keywords that can then be used to help process in PixInsight using `WeightedBatchPreProcessing`.
+This is a Ruby gem command line tool to help organize astrophotography data into folders using keywords to assist in grouping and matching subframes for preprocessing and calibration.
+Subframe organization is compatible with keyword grouping in PixInsight using `WeightedBatchPreProcessing`.

+The tool can quickly rename raw (CR2) files based on EXIF metadata and manual user input, which can then be used to group for preprocessing and calibration.

+AstroSubframeOrganizer has been adapted from a standalone [Ruby Script](https://gist.github.com/shekibobo/b8e853bf70d787b55a87f7a4cf7ed248) to a customizable gem, with more features, customizability, and improved usability and safeguards.

-This version of the gem was written to organize or reorganize the data collected to match my current workflow, which I will outline below.
+This version of the gem was written to organize or reorganize the data collected to match [my current workflow](#workflow).

-## Installation
+# Installation

 Install the gem: